-Many teachers and parents want to know this because they are looking for a Bible curriculum that aligns with their church or family doctrine.
+Many teachers and parents want to know what doctrine is taught because they are looking for a Bible curriculum that aligns with their church or family doctrine.
 It is important to find a curriculum that you trust and that will not surprise you with unexpected teachings.
 Our customers often tell us how much they appreciate the way Grapevine handles doctrine.

 Before we go further, let us define doctrine.